 Since you can’t hear the tone of our voice, we have to come right out and say that we are joking.
 We don’t really believe there is a conspiracy targeting our web site.
-We don’t get these emails because of a secret, coordinate effort to discourage us.
+We don’t get these emails because of a secret, coordinated effort to discourage us.
 We believe that we get these similar emails because the people who write them are all suffering from the same, common misunderstanding.
 Since it is a common misunderstanding, it is worth addressing.

 We do recognize, however, that the source of this misunderstanding probably does come (indirectly) from a conspiracy.
 We are well aware of the National Center for Science Education, whose goal is to censor the public school science curriculum and remove any honest evaluation of the theory of evolution from the textbooks.
 Their web site is full of information about how to pressure science teachers and school boards into keeping modern science out of the science curriculum, and keep 19th century fables in.
 Their director, Eugenie C. Scott, is the “go-to-gal” whenever the Public Broadcasting System or network news needs a sound byte to attack creationists.

 So, there really is an organized, funded effort to keep evolution in the public school system; but we don’t really think that our seminar emailers are controlled or directed by that organization.
 We merely think that they have all been misled by the same propaganda, so they all write the same things to us.
 With that introduction, let’s look at a typical seminar email.